Zimbabwelsh/covid_mort_ineq_apr21/README.md

 Dataset construction (and open source datasets used to construct the data) can be found in 00_data_reshaping.R

-Post-modelling results processing can be found in fig_generation.R
+Post-modelling results processing can be found in figures_paper_update.R

 This manuscript will be available as a preprint shortly.